 Over the past six years, I've had three kids, and I've continued to hear various versions of that same joke.
 Friends ask how the "freedom" feels when I have a night out without my kids.
 Grandparents will come over to babysit and remind my husband and I to enjoy our limited moment of freedom while we can.
 In a way, I totally get it, because obviously having kids means you have to sacrifice a lot of your personal time, but to be honest, the joke we make about parents losing their sense of freedom is actually really damaging.

-When I was young, scared and pregnant, this joke haunted me all the time.
+When I was young, scared, and pregnant, this joke haunted me all the time.
 The implication was that my freedom was going to be taken away from me and replaced with a sense of familial burden.
 My baby was a reason to be happy, sure, but it was also a reason to mourn.
 My life would essentially be over, my freedom gone for at least 18 years.
 I was frightened that I would no longer be able to enjoy my life, no longer be able to have fun.
 I was worried that I would never leave the house alone again.

 When I became a mother, however, I understood more fully the context of the joke.
 It was true that my life was no longer solely my own, because a large part of me belonged to my children.
 The boundless freedom I enjoyed in my pre-child life was, most definitely, a thing of the past.
-I was tethered to them and always would be, both literally and figuratively.
+I was tethered to them and always would be, at first literally and then figuratively.
 And yes, for the next 18 years, I wouldn't be able to leave the house without thinking of my children.
 For the rest of my life they would hover in the forefront of my mind, no matter where I was.
 This was simply part of the deal.

 I don't want my children to think my life suffers in any way because of them.
 I don't want them to wonder if there is any shred of regret in my heart because of them.
 There isn't.
 There never will be.

 Now that I have three kids, it is insanely hard to orchestrate a date night.
 Everything from running errands to going out to eat has become infinitely more challenging.
-When I think about going to school for a Master's degree, it is not the work I am afraid of, but the daunting scheduling that would be required to make it a reality.
+When I think about going to school for a master's degree, it is not the work I am afraid of, but the daunting scheduling that would be required to make it a reality.
 Though travel and going out and achieving career goals and continuing my education are all still possible with kids, they are harder.
 That is simply a fact.

 However, when people joke about my lack of freedom, especially in front of my children, I deeply resent it.
 Such comments imply that my children are a burden, when they are anything but.
 While it may be harder to travel and go out with friends, I now have a deeper appreciation for those experiences and I also have a reason to be happy when I return.
 There is no better feeling than coming home to my children, and I don't ever want them to think otherwise.
 I don't want my children to think my life suffers in any way because of them.
 I don't want them to wonder if there is any shred of regret in my heart because of them.
 There isn't.
 There never will be.